jywu20/Notes/Computer Science/Circuit/HDL.md

 Hardware description
 ==========

+This note is carried out in a round-by-round way.
+Therefore it may appear not so organized at the first glance, and should be read as a whole.
+We start by having a very brief overview of basic principles of digital circuit designing, and then, as all computable functions can be implemented in structured procedural programming, compare digital circuit designing and structured procedural programming, highlighting the fact that digital circuits can easily implement all elements in structured procedural programming but has a memory cutoff.
+This line of thinking eventually leads us to high-level synthesis, but we first discuss an easier version of programming-like digital design, namely register transfer level (RTL), and then introduce Verilog, a commonly used RTL hardware description language (HDL).
+Finally, we go back to HLS,
+and discuss how software concepts like functions, streaming, multithreading inform hardware designing.

 # General ideas of digital circuit designing

 Designing a digital circuit is very different from programming in the ordinary sense.